Somenos Marsh Wildlife Society

-Somenos Marsh has a long and colourful history.
+Somenos Marsh has a long and rich history.
 Waterfowl travelling the Pacific Flyway, as well as resident wildlife, have used Somenos for overwintering and food for time immemorial.
 Archaeological evidence within the Conservation Area prove that the Cowichan people have occupied the lands in and around Somenos Marsh for at least 4,000 years.
-The Cowichan people tell us that they have been here since time immemorial.
+The Cowichan people tell us that they have been here since time immemorial (learn more).
 The fertile lowland known locally as ‘Somenos Flats” has been drained and farmed since the earliest European settlers found their way to the Cowichan Valley.

 Become a Member

-Becoming a member is one way to help provide core financial support for our work and objectives Membership numbers are always valuable when lobbying for the Marsh and also provides the core volunteers a sense of support for our efforts.
-Download our MEMBERSHIP FORM here.
+Becoming a member is one way to help provide core financial support for our work and objectives.
+Membership numbers are always valuable when advocating for the Marsh; they also provide the core volunteers a sense of support for our efforts.
+Fill out our membership form here.

-Financial and in kind support is always appreciated for our many projects and to support the continued employment of our part-time Program Coordinator.
-Donors can select where their donations are applied.
-We have several projects on the go including restoration work, data collection and studies, and new wildlife viewing infrastructure construction.
+Financial and in kind support is always appreciated for our many restoration and research projects and to support the continued employment of our Program Manager and Ecosystem Scientist.
+We have several projects on the go including ecological restoration work, research, and new wildlife viewing infrastructure construction.
 Please fill out our donation form to support our efforts.

 Visit our Facebook page or read our Blog for up to date reports on our events, projects and stories.